-On the day of inspection we collected 37 CQC comment cards filled in by patients.
+On the day of inspection we collected 18 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, two dental nurses, the dental hygienist and the practice manager.
+During the inspection we spoke with three dentists, three dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.